danielzairin/opportunity-cost/README.md

 ## Installation

 ### Chrome
-1. Download the `chrome-extension.zip` file
+1. Download the `opportunity-cost-chrome.zip` file
 2. Extract the contents to a folder
 3. Open Chrome and navigate to `chrome://extensions/`
 4. Enable "Developer mode" in the top-right corner